shubhamOjha1000/Papers_In_Computer_Vision/README.md

 # Papers on Vision

-- This repo was long due which consists all my **re-implementations of various papers in computer vision** that I read during the last few years.
+- This repo consists all my **re-implementations of various papers in computer vision** that I read during the last few years.

 - All papers follow this structure:
   * **Paper Name**